netrunner-rolling/netrunner-settings-firefox/README.md

-netrunner-artwork-firefox
+netrunner-settings-firefox
 =========================

-Netrunner Artwork Firefox containing the firefox profile with artwork
+Containing the firefox profile with settings